-- A. the sale of goods by a manufacturer, wholesaler or distributor to a retail vendor; sales to a wholesale or retail dealer who deals in the property sold, for the purpose of resale by the dealer. - B. Sales of personal property as raw material to a person engaged in manufacturing components for sale, where the property sold is consumed in the manufacturing process of, or becomes an ingredient or component part of, a product manufactured for sale by the manufacturer. - C. Sale of personal property as construction material to a licensed building contractor where the property sold becomes part of the permanent structure. - "Marketplace facilitator" means a person that contracts with remote sellers to facilitate for consideration, regardless of whether deducted as fees from the transaction, the sale of the remote seller's property or services through a physical or electronic marketplace operated by the person, and engages: - (a) Directly or indirectly, through one or more affiliated persons in any of the following: - (i) Transmitting or otherwise communicating the offer or acceptance between the buyer and remote seller; - (ii) Owning or operating the infrastructure, electronic or physical, or technology that brings buyers and remote sellers together; - (iii) Providing a virtual currency that buyers are allowed or required to use to purchase products from the remote seller; or - (iv) Software development or research and development activities related to any of the activities described in (b) of this subsection (3), if such activities are directly related to a physical or electronic marketplace operated by the person or an affiliated person; and

-- (b) In any of the following activities with respect to the seller's products:

-- (i) Payment processing services;

-- (ii) Fulfillment or storage services;

-- (iii) Listing products for sale;

-- (iv) Setting prices;

-- (v) Branding sales as those of the marketplace facilitator;
+- 1. The sale of goods by a manufacturer, wholesaler, or distributor to a retail vendor, and sales to a wholesale or retail dealer who deals in the property sold for the purpose of resale by the dealer. - 2.
+The sale of personal property as raw material to a person engaged in manufacturing components for sale, where the property sold is consumed in the manufacturing process of, or becomes an ingredient or component part of, a product manufactured for sale by the manufacturer. - 3.
+The sale of personal property as construction material to a licensed building contractor where the property sold becomes part of the permanent structure. - F. "Marketplace facilitator" means a person that contracts with remote sellers to facilitate for consideration, regardless of whether deducted as fees from the transaction, the sale of the remote seller's property or services through a physical or electronic marketplace operated by the person, and engages: - 1.
+Directly or indirectly, through one or more affiliated persons, in any of the following: - a.
+Transmitting or otherwise communicating the offer or acceptance between the buyer and remote seller; - b.
+Owning or operating the infrastructure, electronic or physical, or technology that brings buyers and remote sellers together; - c.
+Providing a virtual currency that buyers are allowed or required to use to purchase products from the remote seller; or - d.
+Software development or research and development activities related to any of the activities described in 2 of this subsection c, if such activities are directly related to a physical or electronic marketplace operated by the person or an affiliated person; and - 2.
+In any of the following activities with respect to the seller's products: - a.
+Payment processing services; - b.
+Fulfillment or storage services; - c.
+Listing products for sale; - d.
+Setting prices; - e.
+Branding sales as those of the marketplace facilitator; - f.
+Order taking: - g.
+Advertising or promotion; or

-- (vi) Order taking;

-- (vii) Advertising or promotion; or

-- (viii) Providing customer service or accepting or assisting with returns or exchanges.

-"Member" means a taxing jurisdiction that is a signatory of the Alaska Remote Sales Tax Intergovernmental Agreement, thereby members of the Commission, and who have adopted the Remote Seller Sales Tax Code.

-"Monthly" means occurring once per calendar month.

-"Nonprofit organization" means a business that has been granted tax-exempt status by the Internal Revenue Service (IRS); means an association, corporation, or other organization where no part of the net earnings of the organization inures to the benefit of any member, shareholder, or other individual, as certified by registration with the IRS.

-"Person" means an individual, trust, estate, fiduciary, partnership, limited liability company, limited liability partnership, corporation, or any other legal entity.

-"Physical presence" means a seller who establishes the following within a local taxing jurisdiction:

-- 1. Has any office, distribution or sales house, warehouse, storefront, or any other place of business within the boundaries of the local taxing jurisdiction; - 2.
-Solicits business or receiving orders through any employee, agent, salesman, or other representative within the boundaries of the local taxing jurisdiction or engages in activities in this state that are significantly associated with the seller's ability to establish or maintain a market for its products in this state. - 3.
+- h.
+Providing customer service or accepting or assisting with returns or exchanges. - G. "Member" means a taxing jurisdiction that is a signatory of the Alaska Remote Sales Tax Intergovernmental Agreement, thereby members of the Commission, and who have adopted the Alaska Remote Seller Sales Tax Code. - H. "Monthly" means occurring once per calendar month. - I. "Nonprofit organization" means a business that has been granted tax-exempt status by the Internal Revenue Service (IRS).
+An association, corporation, or other organization where no part of the net earnings of the organization inures to the benefit of any member, shareholder, or other individual, as certified by registration with the IRS. - J. "Person" means an individual, trust, estate, fiduciary, partnership, limited liability company, limited liability partnership, corporation, or any other legal entity. - K. "Physical presence" means a seller who establishes any one or more of the following within a local taxing jurisdiction: - 1.
+Has any office, distribution or sales house, warehouse, storefront, or any other place of business within the boundaries of the local taxing jurisdiction; - 2.
+Solicits business or receiving orders through any employee, agent, salesman, or other representative within the boundaries of the local taxing jurisdiction or engages in activities in this state that are significantly associated with the seller's ability to establish or maintain a market for its products in this state; - 3.
 Provides services or holds inventory within the boundaries of the local taxing jurisdiction; - 4.
 Rents or Leases property located within the boundaries of the local taxing jurisdiction.

 A seller that establishes a physical presence within the local taxing jurisdiction in any calendar year will be deemed to have a physical presence within the local taxing jurisdiction for the following calendar year.